Best Google Chrome Flags: Android | Windows | Mac | ChromeOS

 Dark Mode Chrome Flags

 One of the most awaited features has finally made its way over to the Chrome browser.
-In order to reduce strain on your eyes, use Dark mode on your Android device as well as your PC.
-If you wish to enable dark mode on web pages and content use Force Dark Mode for Web Contents flag to get a completely dark theme. #enable-force-dark
+To reduce strain on your eyes, use Dark mode on your Android device as well as your PC iIfyou wish to enable dark mode on web pages and content, use the Auto Dark Mode for Web Contents flag to get a completely dark theme. #enable-force-dark

 How to Enable Dark Mode for Chrome on Android?